 cannot govern ourselves without Him, He will hold a roster in His hand with

-all the names of the people whom He has chosen from the world to become His
+all the names of the people whom He has chosen from the world to be His

-and the Holy Spirit dwelling in our resurrected bodies to guide us into the
+and the Holy Spirit will dwell in our resurrected bodies to guide us into the

-purposes that the Father has designed for us from all eternity.
+purposes that the Father has designed from all eternity.

 (117gb)